Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsection{Training}

 Our task is to forecast the future increase in citations for the $i$-th paper.
 Considering that the distribution of citation count is skew distribution, we apply logarithmization to normalize the distribution.
-Thus, the main loss function $\mathcal{L}_{reg}$ of the potential impact prediction task is the mean squared error (MSE) between the target and predicted citation increment with logarithmization: $y_i$ and $\hat{y}_i^{all}$.
+Thus, the primary loss function $\mathcal{L}_{reg}$ of the potential impact prediction task is the mean squared error (MSE) between logarithmized target and predicted citation increments: $y_i$ and $\hat{y}_i^{all}$.

-The final loss function $\mathcal{L}$ includes the main regression loss (MSE) and the disentangled learning loss:
+The final loss function $\mathcal{L}$ includes the main regression loss and the disentangled learning loss:

-where $\alpha$ controls the strength of disentanglement tasks.
+where $\beta$ controls the strength of disentanglement tasks.